microprediction/thurstone/README.md

 An object‑oriented toolkit for **lattice‑based performance models** and the **horse‑race inverse problem** (inferring relative ability from market prices, a.k.a. the ability transform).

+## Uses
+(Beyond horseracing)

+See the [notebook](https://github.com/microprediction/winning/blob/main/Ability_Transforms_Updated.ipynb) for examples of the use of this ability transform.

+See the [paper](https://github.com/microprediction/winning/blob/main/docs/Horse_Race_Problem__SIAM_.pdf) for why this is useful in lots of places, according to a wise man.
+For instance, the algorithm may also find use anywhere winning probabilities or frequencies are apparent, such as with e-commerce product placement, in web search, or, as is shown in the paper: addressing a fundamental problem of trade.

 ## Highlights

+This is the successor to the `winning` package.
+Essentially a clean up and mild generalization.
+New and inherited functionality includes:

 - Uniform lattice with explicit `L` and `unit` (`UniformLattice`).
 - Normalized `Density` with safe integer/fractional shifts, centering, convolution, and dilation.
 Negative mass is rejected; zero‑mass vectors are allowed as an explicit off‑lattice sentinel in extreme shifts.
 - Clean `Race` and `StatePricer` API for risk‑neutral **state prices** (winning probabilities), now multiplicity‑aware.